 12. Install the fuel rail with fuel injectors and secure with the cap screws.
 Tighten to 6 ft-lb.
+13. Connect the gas line connectors to the fuel rails and the electrical connectors to the fuel injectors.

 14. Place the inlet air duct into position; then install the CVT intake cooling duct and secure with the clamp.